qadenz/qadenz.github.io/pages/docs.md

 The role in a test automation project of an intermediate API that wraps frameworks such as Selenium and TestNG is far from uncommon.
 Many teams realize the importance of an API layer for these underlying tools as a means of simply abstracting common code and building re-usable components for frequently utilized features of the base frameworks.
 Some teams will take this a step further and design a wrapper layer that works to unify the development approach and adopted design patterns within the test project, thus answering the question "What is the best way for **our team** to implement these tools?".

 It's certainly not uncommon for teams to implement such a solution.
-We as testers freqently find ourselves in fast-paced and ever-evolving environments.
-Designing, building, and importanly, maintaining an API such as this can be as significant an effort as keeping up with the demands for expanding test coverage.
+We as testers frequently find ourselves in fast-paced and ever-evolving environments.
+Designing, building, and importantly, maintaining an API such as this can be as significant an effort as keeping up with the demands for expanding test coverage.

 At the end of the day, it becomes about development efficiency and code maintainability.
 How quickly can we automate this next block of tests?
 Is the tooling reliable enough to ensure repeatable executions?
 Are the implementation details tribal knowledge, or is the code clear enough that a new developer can easily and quickly ramp up for maintenance?
 If the answers to these questions leads to increased efficiency and improved maintainability, then the investment in these tools becomes quite worthwhile.

-Qadenz is built to satisfy the need for such toolset, and allow testers to focus on the more important task... build tests quickly.
+Qadenz is built to satisfy the need for such tool-set, and allow testers to focus on the more important task... build tests quickly.

 ## Objectives